 Our experience while on Maya Bay

-The tailgate boat took 30 minutes to get to Maya Bay and we spent just over 1 hour on the island.
+The long tail boat took 30 minutes to get to Maya Bay and we spent just over 1 hour on the island.
 This gave us enough time to have a swim and wander over to the other side of the island to check out Lo Samah Bay.
 Yes, the beach was crowded with tourists but we expected this.
 I think the only way to avoid this would be to leave before sunrise and be one of the first boats to arrive.
 Even though we would have loved to have stayed longer we were more than satisfied and had a wonderful day!

 You can see our experience in this video

 - Bring sun protection just in case you don’t get a shady spot on the beach.

 - Try to go early in the morning to avoid spending the hottest part of the day on the boat with young children.

 - Don’t forget UV protective swimmers and sun hats to protect the little ones!

 - There are no shops on the island.
 Bring enough water to keep you all hydrated as well as enough food to tie you over until you get back.